-Trees in East Africa which we use for resins are:
+Other trees in East Africa which we use for resins include:

 Gum Arabic from Senegalia senegal and Vachellia seyal.